Cecil B. DeMille: Charles Frohman, Constance Adams, and David Belasco

-In 1902, he played a small part in Hamlet.
-Publicists wrote that he became an actor in order to learn how to direct and produce, but DeMille admitted that he became an actor in order to pay the bills.
+In 1902, he played a minor role in Hamlet.
+Publicists wrote that he became an actor to learn how to direct and produce, but DeMille admitted that he became an actor to pay the bills.
 From 1904 to 1905, he attempted to make a living as a stock theater actor with his wife, Constance.
 DeMille made a 1905 reprise in Hamlet as Osric.
 In the summer of 1905, DeMille joined the stock cast at the Elitch Theatre in Denver, Colorado.
 He appeared in 11 of the 15 plays presented that season, all in minor roles.
 Maude Fealy was the featured actress in several productions that summer and developed a lasting friendship with DeMille.
 (He later cast her in The Ten Commandments.)

 His brother, William, was establishing himself as a playwright and sometimes invited DeMille to collaborate.
 DeMille and William collaborated on The Genius, The Royal Mounted, and After Five.
 None of these was very successful.
-William de Mille was most successful when he worked alone.
+William DeMille was most successful when he worked alone.

 DeMille and his brother at times worked with the legendary impresario David Belasco, who had been a friend and collaborator of their father.
 DeMille later adapted Belasco's The Girl of the Golden West, Rose of the Rancho, and The Warrens of Virginia into films.
 He was credited with the conception of Belasco's The Return of Peter Grimm.
-The Return of Peter Grimm sparked controversy, because Belasco had taken DeMille's unnamed screenplay, changed the characters, and named it The Return of Peter Grimm, producing and presenting it as his own work.
+The Return of Peter Grimm sparked controversy because Belasco had taken DeMille's unnamed screenplay, changed the characters, and named it The Return of Peter Grimm, producing and presenting it as his own work.
 DeMille was credited in small print as "based on an idea by Cecil DeMille".
 The play was successful, and DeMille was distraught that his childhood idol had plagiarized his work.